-The water enterprise is in the second year of a five year rate increase that was 9.5% for the fiscal year 2012-2013.
+In accordance with a five-year rate schedule initiation in November 2011, the water enterprise is in the second year of a five-year rate increase.
+This includes a 9.5% rate increase each of the five years.
 The District is currently considering revising the water rate structure to take into account increased operations and maintenance as well as supplemental water.
 The Town Division wastewater enterprise has not had a rate increase since January 1, 2010.
 The Blacklake Sewer Division completed the fifth year of a five year rate increase on January 1, 2013.
-Upon completion of the Southland Wastewater Treatment Facility Upgrade and completion of the Blacklake Sewer Master Plan, the District will complete a sewer rate study.
+Upon completion of the Southland Wastewater Treatment Facility Upgrade and completion of the Blacklake Sewer Master Plan, the District will complete a sewer rate studies for each sewer enterprise.